 To me, one the biggest home security winners is connecting Echo’s free IFTTT channel.
 What makes me nervous about suggesting IFTTT for home security is that it hasn’t been entirely bug free in my experience.
 For example, just yesterday I asked Alexa to “trigger find my phone,” and nothing happened.
 I finally found my phone, no thanks to IFTTT or Alexa, and was surprised to see that I hadn’t missed a call at all.
 One hour later, I received a phone call from IFTTT via the “find my phone” trigger.
 I’m not sure who’s to blame, but the communication was seriously delayed.
 Also, on occasion, a channel will disconnect without warning.
 For example, I went to troubleshoot a connection to my security system and found that the channel was no longer connected – hence the problem.
 If I had needed the security system or tried to use a voice command, I would have been in trouble.
 In an emergency situation, delays are frightening and so are technology glitches.

 August is the first smart lock to integrate with Alexa.
 With it, you can lock or unlock your door and check the status of your 1st or 2nd (HomeKit-enabled), or 3rd generation (HomeKit-enabled) August Smart Lock.
-Unlocking your door will require a verbal PIN code for security reasons.
+For security reasons, unlocking your door will require a verbal PIN code.
+That said, you’ll need an August Connect Wi-Fi bridge to make this integration work.
+If you don’t own an August Connect bridge yet, you can get one here.
+As an alternative, you can use the August Doorbell Camera as a bridge.

 The integration between the two devices is made possible by an Alexa Skill accessed through the Alexa app.
 Integrating through an Alexa skill is a little different from a direct integration because it requires you to remember a command phrase.
 In August’s case, you must say “tell August” when starting a command.